-A few times, I had to fight intense urges to just give up, to snatch a slice of the salami from one of their plates and shove it in my mouth.
+A few times, I had to fight intense urges to just give up on my dietary abstinence, to snatch a slice of the salami from one of their plates and shove it in my mouth.

 I fantasized about setting my alarm for 11:30 p.m. on the last night of the spectacle of sacrifice, driving to an all-night diner, ordering eggs Benedict, and tearing into it the moment the day changed from Sunday to Monday.